 - Classification etc.

-Deductive statistical Inference
+Deductive Statistical Inference

 By deductive inference we mean to draw a conclusion about a small part of phenomenon from the whole known phenomenon.
 For example, Let the distribution of population is known.
 We want to know the distribution of small part (sample) of the population (sampling distribution), then it is a problem of deductive inference.
 In this process we use the following terms-